I Can See Your Voice (Dutch game show): Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist and contestant(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, seven members have been assigned as panelists, with their original lineup consisting of Marieke Elsinga, Ronnie Flex, Samantha Steenwijk, Jeroen van Koningsbrugge, and Fred van Leer.
-Later members also include Danny de Munk and Edsilia Rombley (from 2nd season).
+The series employs a panel of celebrity "detectives" who assist the guest artists and contestants in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, seven celebrities have served as panelists, with their original lineup consisting of Marieke Elsinga, Ronnie Flex, Samantha Steenwijk, Jeroen van Koningsbrugge, and Fred van Leer.
+Later members who joined the group's duties also include Danny de Munk and Edsilia Rombley — from the 2nd season.